akhilsaini/aws-csa-2017/README.md

 ### S3 Data Consistency Model

   - Read after write consistency for PUTS of new Objects
-  - Eventual consistency for overwrite PUTS and DELETES (can take some time to propogate)
+  - Eventual consistency for overwrite PUTS and DELETES (can take some time to propogate).
+Though the retrieval is atomic i.e. no corrupted data, either the old one or the new one.

 ### S3 is a simple key value store